Updated July 1, 2022

 Corruption is a serious issue, but it can be hard to engage people in a discussion about everything that’s wrong with America.

 So, how can you strike up that conversation?
-This video starring Katy Perry and Orlando Bloom (from the future) is a great starting point.
+This video titled “Unbreaking America” starring Jennifer Lawrence is a great starting point.
 It taps into people’s values and reminds us all what risks we face if we don’t prioritize democracy.
 Try showing friends and family this video as a way to get the discussion started from a place of commonality.
+A Columbia University study shows that when just 3.5% of a population engages in sustained activism, it can create a turning point for the entire nation.
+Show this video to your family to help spread this message!

 5. Engage online.